ehmatthes/django-simple-deploy/docs/platform_sh/quick_start.md

 - You must be using Git to track your project.
 - You need to have a `requirements.txt` file at the root of your project.
-- The [Platforms.h CLI](https://docs.platform.sh/development/cli.html) must be installed on your system.
+- The [Platform.sh CLI](https://docs.platform.sh/development/cli.html) must be installed on your system.

 ## Configuration-only deployment